See procedure Contact for actions that must be undertaken.

 ‘Contact’ (unless the context otherwise requires) means the contact of a child with a person who does not have care of the child by way of:

-- a visit by or to that person, including attendance for a period of time at a place other than the child's usual place of residence; or
+- a visit by or to that person, including attendance for a period of time at a place other than the child's usual place of residence and includes overnight contact; or

-- communication with that person by letter, telephone or other means; and includes overnight contact.
+- communication with that person by letter, telephone or other means.

-The purpose of the contact will guide how it occurs.
-Contact plans must be flexible and reviewed regularly to reflect the changing needs of the child.
+Contact arrangements must be flexible and reviewed regularly to reflect the changing needs of the child.

 High level decisions about contact are part of the child’s case plan.
-Specific details or more complicated schedules can be included in the actions table or care and placement plan.
+Specific details or more complex schedules can be included in the actions table or care and placement plan.

 The case plan will specify who can have contact, how often and whether the contact is to be supervised.